-I grew up in the San Francisco Bay area in a little east bay suburban town, at least at the time, called San Ramon.
-My parents were wine drinkers and connoisseurs so wine was a staple in our home from an early age.
-I have many memories of visiting wineries in Napa and Sonoma as a boy with my folks when things were a little "looser" and the crowds were a little more sparse.
-Back when we could run and play amongst the barrels and tanks while my parents tasted and no one batted an eye.
+I grew up in the San Francisco Bay area.
+In a little east bay suburban town, at least at the time it was a little suburban town, called San Ramon.
+My parents were wine drinkers and connoisseurs so wine was a staple in our home.
+I have many memories of visiting wineries in Napa and Sonoma as a boy with my parnets when things were a little "looser" and the crowds were a little more sparse.
+Back when we could run and play amongst the barrels and tanks and the person pouring for you was probably the winemaker.
 The smell of the cellar was imprinted on my brain.

-Fast forward a few years and I found myself moving in with my big brother in San Francisco immediately after high school.
-He got me a job at a local pizza place and what was supposed to be a two month stay in the city for a high school graduation present, became a 5 year journey in the culinary arts and the San Francisco big city life.
-I was exposed to many amazing wines and my interest in wine and winemaking started to come to fruition.
-So in 2000 I moved to San Luis Obsipo to do a harvest at a winery that a family friend was connected to and to also start attending some junior college to prepare and finish some core work in order to get a degree from Cal Poly San Luis Obispo in Fruit Science.
-While working on my education, I continued to work at a small winery in the northern Santa Barbara county town of Santa Maria.
-Unfortunately that winery is no more as my mentor and all around neat guy, Ardison Phillips passed away, but I learned so much in those four years I worked along side Ardison and his son Bailey.
-At the same time my passion for Rhone wines took hold.
-I drank every bottle of the rhone varietals I could get my hands on and then moved on to the actual Rhones when I could afford them.
+Fast forward some years and I found myself moving in with my big brother in San Francisco immediately after high school.
+He got me a job at a local pizza place and what was supposed to be a two month stay in the city for a high school graduation present, became a five year journey in the culinary arts and the San Francisco big city life.
+I was exposed to many amazing wines through the restaurants I worked in and my interest in wine and winemaking started to come to fruition.
+In 2000 I moved to San Luis Obsipo to do a harvest at a winery that a family friend was connected with and to also start attending some junior college to prepare and finish my core work in order to get a degree from Cal Poly San Luis Obispo in Fruit Science.
+While working on my education, I started to work at a small winery in the northern Santa Barbara county town of Santa Maria.
+Unfortunately that winery is no more.
+The owner and my mentor, Ardison Phillips has since passed away, but I learned so much in those four years I worked along side Ardison and his son Bailey.
+At this same time my passion for Rhone wines took hold.
+I drank every bottle of the Rhone varietals I could get my hands on and then moved on to the actual Rhones when I could afford them.
 I was hooked.
 At this point I had the bright idea that if I ever got to create my own label, I was going to concentrate exclusively on Grenache.
 Someday, someday...

 In 2004, I was excepted to UC Davis and in August of that year I moved from what had become my beloved central coast to the central valley.
 Before school even started, I was feeling hesitant about more school, more god darn college after four years already!
 One day I went and looked at the job board in the library at UC Davis and there was a flier for a harvest internship at Cakebread Cellars in Rutherford, heart of the Napa valley.
-I figured I would at least apply, why not?
-And I got a call back for an interview shortly after and I was offered the job at the very interview.
+I applied, I figured why not?
+I got a call back for an interview shortly thereafter and was offered the job at the very interview.
 School could wait a few months...
 Eight years later I left Cakebread and started working for the good folks at Obsidian Ridge Wine Company in Sonoma were they allowed me to make my own wine at the facility I helped set up and was tasked with running.
 It was time.
 My dream of a label dedicated to single vineyard Grenache Noir was within grasp.